BOTANICAL IMAGES SCOTIA

 The composition and placement of the work shown, in the space provided, is important, as each display of artist’s work will be considered as a complete exhibit.
 Less well executed works among the group exhibited, will affect the level of award given.

-The overall sizes of the mounted work must normally not exceed 76 x 91.5cm.
+The overall sizes of the mounted work must not exceed 76 x 91.5cm.
 (30” wide by 36” high) See actual board sizes under Exhibition boards and staging.

 No work may be removed (or substituted by another) before the end of both exhibitions.